15 Paid STEM Internships You Should Check Out as a High Schooler

 Location: Zuckerman Institute at Columbia University.

-Applications for 2024 are closed, but the 2025 applications will open in October 2024.
+Application Deadline: Applications for 2024 are closed, but the 2025 applications will open in October 2024.

-7 weeks in the summer.
+Program Dates: 7 weeks in the summer.

 Eligibility:

 - Must be a 10th or 11th grader nominated by one of their partner programs.
-You can find a list of their partner programs here
+You can find a list of their partner programs here!

 - Must reside in New York City (preferably upper Manhattan and the South Bronx).